 — The frames shall be encapsulated and protected with the MGTK using the group cipher negotiated during the AMPE exchange.

-For all other group addressed Management frames, the group addressed frame protection service shall take the following actions:
+For all other group addressed robust Management frames, the group addressed frame protection service shall take the following actions:

 — Management frame protection for multicast/broadcast shall be set using the MLMESETPROTECTION.request primitive with the Protectlist including a Key Type value of IGTK.
 A non-AP STA shall also set the Protect Type value to Rx.
 In an IBSS, a STA shall set the ProtectType value to Rx_Tx.
 An AP shall set the Protect Type value to Tx.